rails-girls-summer-of-code/summer-of-code/blog/_posts/2014-09-29-bronze-sponsors.md

 <br />
 <a href="http://www.wooga.com/"><img src="/img/sponsors/wooga.png" width="450"></a>

 For social gaming giant [Wooga](http://www.wooga.com/) learning and working go hand in hand.
-They support (their team to attend to) meetups and conferences.
+They support (their team to attend) meetups and conferences.

 Maike Kronenberg and Jesper Richter-Reichhelm from Wooga on their support:
 *"Technology is something that everyone should be able to participate in.
 There's an increasing amount of attention paid to diversity within tech companies, particuarly when it comes to engineers.
 The numbers still aren't up to scratch.
 Projects like RailsGirls will change that."*